intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet50v1_5/inference/int8/.docs/docker.md

 <!--- 60.
 Docker -->
 ## Docker

-The model container includes the scripts and libraries needed to run
+The model container `<docker image>` includes the scripts and libraries needed to run
 <model name> <precision> <mode>.
 To run one of the quickstart scripts
 using this container, you'll need to provide volume mounts for the dataset and an output directory.